Melindrea/melindrea.github.io/src/blog/post-integration.md

 1. Add a `posts.json` file that when I run `npm run build` (which builds the site for prod environment) updates the file with ~~any posts that aren't already in the file~~ <ins>new posts and changes to old posts</ins>.
 Each post ~~likely~~ has things such as the slug as key and the valu including image link, image description, summary of the post, <ins>published and last modified, list of hashtags</ins> and ~~probably~~ a boolean along the lines of `pushed` to signify whether I've posted about this particular post.
 By only running it in the build/production pipeline it will only care about posts that are finished enough to be published, and if I change anything (including title, which builds the slug) before it's published it won't put the same post in there twice.

-2. Use a git hook on my computer (`pre-push` seems a good candidate) that checks whether it's being pushed to main (since I might want to push a development branch at times), and if it is being pushed to main, run a script that reads `posts.json` and schedules posts about half an hour from the current time, using the information of any posts that are not yet pushed, and finishes with setting the `pushed` to true so it won't be pushed again.
+2. ~~Use a git hook on my computer (`pre-push` seems a good candidate) that checks whether it's being pushed to main (since I might want to push a development branch at times), and if it is being pushed to main, run a script that reads `posts.json` and schedules posts about half an hour from the current time, using the information of any posts that are not yet pushed, and finishes with setting the `pushed` to true so it won't be pushed again.
 By scheduling it for half an hour from the time of the push I should minimise the risk of the post going live before the post does.
-I probably also want to commit most of the hook script to the repo, because I'm going to be very sad if it goes missing at some point.
+I probably also want to commit most of the hook script to the repo, because I'm going to be very sad if it goes missing at some point.~~<ins>Yes, that entire paragraph is nixed, will explain further down</ins>

 ## Listing current posts